sihags/VNN_Brain_Age/README.md

 4. delta_age_code.py: This file contains the code for brain age evaluation from VNN outputs after age-bias correction.

-5. neurips_residuals_oasis.zip: Due to space limitations, this file provides the regional residuals for the OASIS-3 dataset evaluated from 50 VNN models among the 100 that were trained on HC group.
-The regional residuals for all 100 VNN models are available online at https://github.com/sihags/VNN_Brain_Age.
+5. neurips_residuals_oasis.zip: The regional residuals for OASIS-3 dataset derived for all 100 VNN models.